 - Taxation: The taxation on hedge funds are heavy in India.
 They come under the Category III of AIF, the tax rate is 42.74% on annual earnings over INR 5 crores.

 - Absolute return products: There are no benchmarks for hedge funds to know their relative performance.
 Their performance is independent and measured in absolute terms.

 The fund strategy often involves more than one manager to manage the investments.
 Investors get personalized service from these managers as much research goes into this before they choose an asset for investment.
 Managers use multiple strategies from time to time to earn good returns.
-Here are some common strategies they use.

 - Event-Driven: Hedge fund managers invest based on events like mergers and acquisitions, shareholder buybacks, financial distress, tenders, and debt exchanges.
 They use fundamental analysis to invest in equity or credit positions.

 - Relative value: The portfolio managers invest based on arbitrage opportunities in equity, fixed income, or derivatives.
 They use fundamental and quantitative analysis to decide on what type of security to invest, when and for how long.

 - Equity: The portfolio managers invest in equity securities.
 They take long or short positions or short sell in the underlying security, or derivatives of the security to capture a corporate event, or take advantage of low valuations.

 - Multi-strategy fund: Hedge fund managers use multiple fundamental and quantitative techniques to arrive at an investment decision.
 They can concentrate on a specific sector for holding equity but might go long or short in various other sectors to take advantage of a bull or bear phase.
 By using multiple strategies in one fund, the hedge fund manager can maximize returns and minimize risks.